 - One is an open approach, in which the incision is hidden in the hair and goes from ear to ear.
 This is the traditional approach and involves a team of craniofacial and pediatric neurosurgeons.
 The abnormal suture is opened and the bones are surgically repositioned and held in place with resorbable devices.

 - A second is an endoscopic or minimally invasive approach.
-Children who have undergone endoscopy will also often be prescribed helmet or band therapy for the first year after surgery to further correct the shape of the head.
+Children who have undergone endoscopy (including at our endoscopy suites) will also often be prescribed helmet or band therapy for the first year after surgery to further correct the shape of the head.
 This therapy involves taking a plaster impression of the skull, which is then rounded out.
 A form-fitting helmet or band is made and sits snugly on the prominent areas of the head but allows the recessed and flattened portions to gradually expand into the open areas of the helmet, molding the head as it grows.
 Depending on the child’s age, correction in skull shape usually occurs within three to six months.
 The helmet or band is made by a skilled orthotist working with the craniofacial surgeon and/or a pediatric neurosurgeon or pediatrician.

 For position-related head deformities, craniofacial surgery is necessary in only a few patients with especially pronounced deformities not covered by the hair.
 For children with severe deformations around the forehead and eyes, craniofacial surgery may also be necessary.
 This surgery is similar to that performed for craniosynostosis.